psidex/NetflixActivityDownloader/DataGatherer/README.md

 ```

  - The keys in `viewedItems` are the unique ID for the film / series as a whole, and the keys in `watchedEpisodes` are the individual episode IDs
- - This structure was chosen so that there is not chance of the keys conflicting, which would happen if something like the titles were used, as 2 episodes / films can have the same title
+ - This structure was chosen so that there is no chance of the keys conflicting, which would happen if something like the titles were used, as 2 episodes / films can have the same title